Currency:

 • marital status

-The more detailed the client profile is, the better you can choose the content of the site that will be converted.
+The more detailed the client profile is, the better you will be able to choose the content of the site that will convert.

-Now put yourself in their place and think about what you really need but to your audience:
+Now put yourself in their shoes and think about what your audience really needs:

 • Blog posts that solve their problem.

-• News from the world of a specific business niche.
+• News from the world of a certain business niche.

-• Online solutions such as a calculator, a price list based on personal preferences, etc. .e
+• Online solutions like calculator, price list based on personal preference, etc.

 3. Check the titles and meta descriptions of each subpage